It’s not a huge mistake, but it’s worth mentioning: The Yahoo! Tech writer should swap the location of that colon and quotation mark:

-The punctuation.
-Two punctuation marks never go before a closing quotation mark: a colon and a semicolon.
+In the U.S., only two punctuation marks always go after a closing quotation mark: the colon and the semicolon.

 Here’s something you don’t see often, three consecutive punctuation marks: